 From 1981 to 1984 he explored the role of peptide thyrotropin-releasing hormone (TRH) in the endocrine pancreas during development and its regulation by triiodothyronine.
 These studies resulted in several publications.
 In 1984 he moved to Washington University School of Medicine in St. Louis, MO, for further training, where he spent 3 productive years as a postdoctoral fellow in the laboratory of Michael McDaniel in the Department of Pathology.
 He examined in detail the role of calcium stores of the endoplasmic reticulum in regulating insulin secretion.
 His studies showed that second messengers inositol trisphosphate and arachidonic acid were important regulators of intracellular calcium levels in the beta cells of the islets of Langerhans.

 In 1987 Dr. Wolf entered the residency training program in Laboratory Medicine at Barnes Hospital in St. Louis.
-His faculty advisors, AACC members Jack Ladenson and John Turk, trained Dr. Wolf in clinical chemistry and toxicology.
+His faculty advisors, the Association for Diagnostics & Laboratory Medicine (ADLM) members Jack Ladenson and John Turk, trained Dr. Wolf in clinical chemistry and toxicology.
 Dr. Turk introduced him to therapeutic-drug monitoring and gas chromatography–mass spectrometry.

 From 1989 to 1990 Dr. Wolf was Chief Fellow in Clinical Chemistry at Barnes Hospital.
 His clinical activities included cyclosporine monitoring in transplant patients and bedside glucose monitoring.
 His research centered on measuring by mass spectrometry the phospholipid-derived second messengers present in the beta cells and showing their regulation by glucose.
 His studies also delineated the role of diacylglycerol in the signal transduction events of insulin secretion.
 In 1990 Dr. Wolf moved to Philadelphia, where he is an assistant professor in the Department of Pathology and Laboratory Medicine and assistant director of the Clinical Toxicology Laboratory of the Hospital of the University of Pennsylvania.
 He teaches clinical toxicology and therapeutic-drug monitoring to medical students, residents in laboratory medicine, and medical technologists.